Sketch-based community detection in evolving networks: Conclusion

 \section{Conclusion}

-We have presented a sketch-based approach for community detection in time-evolving networks.
-We presented techniques for handling two existing fundamental processes: one involving growing and shrinking communities, and the other involving merging and splitting communities.
-We presented a third fundamental process involving the birth and death of communities, as well as techniques to handle these events.
-An algorithm was presented incorporating these techniques to handle concurrent processes.
+This paper concerned a sketch-based approach for community detection in time-evolving networks.
+We presented an \ac{SBM}-based model along with possible evolutionary processes which may occur within this model.
+We then proposed sketch-based techniques for tracking these processes, as well as an algorithm incorporating these techniques to produce community estimates for concurrent processes.
+We provided an analysis to guide the choice of sketch size, and generated numerical results comparing the proposed algorithm to full-scale community detection algorithms.

-Our approach is extendable to other graphs as well, for example the Degree Corrected \ac{SBM} (DCSBM) \cite{PhysRevE.83.016107}.
-This can be accomplished by substituting a suitable sampling technique for constructing DCSBM sketches, a new similarity definition between each node and the sketch communities, and an appropriate technique for determining whether clusters split or merge.
+We conclude by briefly noting possible extensions.
+First, an arbitrary community detection algorithm may be used in place of $\NBAlgnoparams$, provided that it can estimate the number of communities.
+Second, a straightforward extension to the network model and algorithm would allow the intracommunity edge density $\pin$ to vary for each community.
+Third, our approach is extendable to other graph models as well, for example the Degree Corrected \ac{SBM} (DCSBM) \cite{PhysRevE.83.016107}.
+This can be accomplished by substituting a suitable sampling technique for constructing DCSBM sketches (e.g., the sampling method of \cite{9596377}), a similarity definition between nodes in the full network and the sketch communities, and an appropriate technique for determining when clusters split or merge.